proper-testing/proper/README.md

 clash, simply include PropEr's header file before EUnit's.
 That way, any instance of `?LET` will count as a PropEr `?LET`.

-### Using PropEr under Erlang/OTP R13B03 or older

-PropEr makes heavy use of recursive types, which are unsupported on versions of the Erlang/OTP distribution prior to R13B04.
-To compile PropEr on such a system, add `{d,'NO_TYPES'}` to the `erl_opts` option inside `rebar.config`.
-This enables the spec+type-stripping parse transform included in PropEr, which fixes the problem by stripping all type information from PropEr's source files during compilation.

 Incompatibilities with QuviQ's QuickCheck
 -----------------------------------------